 Thirdly, a promissory note isn’t valid unless it is *also* backed by collateral, so the pledged collateral can be sold or disposed of in default, as in subsection (3).

 It is very unfortunate that any person would be so gullible as to believe that free money can be obtained by these theatrics, but nevertheless some appear unable to resist the temptation of wealth without obligation.
 One can only hope that in the future OPCA gurus will find these schemes less attractive, and their risk-loving customers instead invest in alternative forms of speculation, such as lottery tickets, which provide infinitely better prospects for return.

-This decision in the Southport District Court was appealed in early March 2017 to the Supreme Court of Queensland, in Woods v Australian Taxation Office QCA 28: 12
+This decision was appealed in Woods v Australian Taxation Office QCA 28:

 “None of the propositions make sense.
 The statement of account is not a bill of exchange as defined in s 8(1) of the Act.
 The first applicant was not authorised to do anything with the statement of account under the Act.
 Writing and putting various stamps on the statement of account had no legal effect under the Act.
 Nor did delivering that statement of account back to the ATO.
 The Act is simply not engaged at all by the facts of this case.
 The notion that a person who owes the ATO money for non-payment of tax can transform the ATO’s statement of account into a bill of exchange and then deliver the statement of account back to the ATO and, in so doing, discharge the person’s own indebtedness for some nominal amount ($1) and render the ATO liable to pay the original amount owed to the ATO plus interest and other charges is some form of fantasy, unconnected to the operation of the Act.”